This post may contain affiliate links. Please read my disclosure policy for details.

 Instructions

-• Roast the garlic – Preheat the oven to 200°C / 390°F. Cut the top part of the garlic and place it on top of some foil.
-Season the garlic with salt and pepper then drizzle some olive oil.
-Wrap up the garlic in foil and roast in the oven for 40 minutes.
+• Roast the garlic – Preheat the oven to 390°F (200°C).
+Slice the top off the garlic bulb to expose the cloves.
+Place it on a piece of foil.
+Season with salt and pepper, then drizzle with olive oil.
+Wrap the garlic in foil and roast in the oven for 40 minutes, until the cloves are soft and golden.

-• Prepare the gochujang butter – In a bowl, squeeze the garlic out of its shell.
-Add butter, gochujang, parmesan powder, dried parsley and olive oil and combine everything together.
+• Prepare the gochujang butter – Once the garlic is roasted, squeeze the softened cloves into a bowl.
+Add the butter, gochujang, parmesan powder, dried parsley, and olive oil.
+Mix until well combined and smooth.

-• Cut the baguette in half and spread gochujang garlic butter on each half (Note 1).
+• Assemble the baguette – Cut the baguette in half lengthwise.
+Spread a generous layer of the gochujang garlic butter onto each half (Note 1).

-• Add a generous amount of mozzarella on top.
+• Sprinkle a generous amount of mozzarella on top of each half.

 Video